Could olive oil cut the risk of breast cancer?

 Oct 2, 2015

-photoThere is no doubt that olives and olive oil are part of a healthy diet and this is a large controlled research project which gives it credibility.
-The oil itself is special because compared to the other monounsaturated fats it has around 72 percent oleic acid which is peri-oxidation resistant and has many other antioxidant components.
+There is no doubt that olives and olive oil are part of a healthy diet.
+The oil itself is special because compared to the other monounsaturated fats it has around 72% oleic acid which is peri-oxidation resistant and has many other antioxidant components.
 The fat is relatively stable too making it great for cooking.

 The Mediterranean diet focuses on olive oil as the primary fat source.
-If followed, it is a great way to also balance the rest of ones diet while getting all the benefits of olive oil.
+If followed, it is a great way to also balance the rest of one's diet while getting all the benefits of olive oil.

 We make it easy.